borisdivjak/sharp-ia/assessments.md

 selected to assess desired outcomes for the people who use our service.

 > “It was a good conversation that I had with her... trying to find out what I needed and at the time she told
-> me what was available [...] she was not rushing to just stick me somewhere in the group somewhere!”
+> me what was available [...] she was not rushing to just stick me in the group somewhere!”
 > - Person accessing SHARP services